ylluminarious/cixl/README.md

 Coro is done
 ```

-Since functions open implicit scopes, yielding works the same way as for explicit scopes.
+Functions work more or less the same way:

 ```
 > func: foo()